Pea75x/project-4-frontend/README.md

 setIsChecked(!isChecked);
 ```

 I then check if the activity is already on the list of activities in our post.
-If it hasnt, we spread our post data and add the activity to the list -
+If it hasn't, we spread our post data and add the activity to the list -

 ```javascript
 if (!attending.activities.includes(activity)) {